 - Missed application deadlines

 To address these issues and improve access to schools, courses and programs for military children, the Defense-State Liaison Office is working with states to develop policies enabling military parents to pre-enroll their children in a school district before they arrive at their new PCS destination.
 The initiative, called Advance Enrollment, is now the policy in 34 states.

 Advance enrollment initiative

-Benefits of advance enrollment for your military child include:
+The benefits of advance enrollment for military children include:

 - The opportunity to participate in random lotteries for charter or magnet schools

 - The chance to enroll in specialized academic programs